Clinic safety protocols

 - To decrease the traffic to the clinic, bring only yourself (and your newborn after you’ve given birth) to your visits.
 We’ll be happy to video-conference with other family members as you prefer.
 If you’ve given birth by c-section, your partner can carry baby up to the clinic for you, and can return at the end of your visit.

-- Please do not attend the clinic if you are sick in any way.
+- Please do not attend the clinic if you are ill.
 Call us for advice and/or to reschedule.

 - Limit your visitors after baby comes–continue to follow Public Health recommendations re: social gatherings and physical distancing.